 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email email@example.com.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 Appointing leaders from the private, public and voluntary sectors as non-executives and having Secretaries of State chair Enhanced Departmental Boards has been a hugely important step in helping departments deliver the government’s reform programme and introducing greater efficiency to Whitehall.

 Transparency is central to public confidence in reforms to governance across Whitehall.
-The Government Corporate Governance Code states that the Government Lead Non-Executive, Lord Browne of Madingley, will publish a report on progress every year.
+The Government Corporate Governance Code states that the Government Lead Non-Executive will publish a report on progress every year.
 The reports describe the appointment of non-executives from senior positions outside government.
 They also cover the setting up of Enhanced Departmental Boards in Whitehall departments and highlight the priority areas identified by the non-executives.
 They will be of particular interest to ministers and civil servants involved in running government departments, and to those with responsibility for the governance of public bodies more broadly.

 Read a transcript of Lord Browne’s report to the Public Administration Select Committee on the progress of non-executives.